aatxe/weiss.city/_posts/2018-02-26-reasoning-with-types-in-rust.md

 }
 ```

-In fact, since there are no operations we can actually perform on `x`{.rust}, it's the only possible
+In fact, since there are no operations we can actually perform on `x`, it's the only possible
 return value for this function.
 Of course, since Rust is effectful, we could print something before
 we return like so: